DiamondNath07/Finance-Application/lendsqr-test/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Thanks to Lendsqr.

-I would like to thank Lendsqr team for drafting a professional test interview as this.
-It spurred me into attempting this and even in a professional standard
+> I would like to thank Lendsqr team for drafting a professional test interview as this.
+It spurred me into attempting this and even in a professional standard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->